Professional Reviews

 Can Kaspersky Safe Kids monitor YouTube?

-Yes, Kaspersky Safe Kids is able to monitor what your kids search for on both the YouTube site and app.
+Yes, Kaspersky Safe Kids monitors what your kids search for on both the YouTube site and app.
 The monitoring works really well, but it’s a shame that it can’t also monitor what videos your children watch — if that’s something you want, I suggest trying Qustodio instead, as it has a dedicated YouTube monitoring feature that monitors both searches and watched videos on the YouTube site and app.

 Can Kaspersky Safe Kids block apps?